rovingpen/path-of-the-kings/chapter-10.md

 -oOo-

 This wasn't going anywhere.
 The best Shirou could hope when fighting in close quarters with the formidable swordsman was to avoid being hit.
 There wasn't a single hole in his guard that he could exploit, no way he could overcome the immense gap in skills.
-Therefore....
+Therefore...

 ... therefore he had to find a way to win without having to.